grigoris24/echo-garden/README.md

 # Echo Garden

-**Echo Garden** is a personal **central hub for React projects** — a space to explore, launch, and showcase web apps I've built.
+**Echo Garden** is an OS-like project — a space to explore, launch, and showcase web apps.
-It includes a built-in **web radio player** that provides a calm background while working or browsing the projects.
+It includes a built-in **web radio player** that provides a calm background while working or browsing the projects, and a built-in **weather app**.

 ---